Systemic hormones are prescription hormone supplements to replace hormones we've lost.

 Though menopause is a natural and normal process, it isn’t always a pleasant one.
 Women today are less able to stop their daily activities when menopausal symptoms make them feel sick or tired.
 For some women the symptoms are unmanageable without some treatment.
 When menopause symptoms threaten to disrupt your life, it is time to discuss your options with your health care provider.
 Hormone supplementation, through either systemic or localized delivery, is one treatment possibility.
 There are others.

-Frequent hot flashes may disrupt sleep leading to more fatigue, another reason sex may be less interesting, as though we needed another reason at this stage of life.
+Frequent hot flashes may disrupt sleep leading to more fatigue, another reason sex may be less interesting... as if we needed another reason at this stage of life.

 Menopause symptoms alone can dampen our interest in sex.
 But the drop in estrogen after menopause will eventually make our genital tissues less strong, resilient, and responsive.
 Our vaginal tissues thin, circulation drops, and if we are not sexually active, those changes happen much more quickly.
 Restoring circulating estrogen increases blood flow and lubrication and tone and elasticity in the genital tissues.
 Together these changes improve sexual response.